Uzbekistan declares state of emergency in Karakalpakstan over Nukus protests

 Mirziyoyev visited Nukus on July 2, where he sought to reassure residents about the planned constitutional changes, stressing that changes to the constitution will only be made after public discussions and a referendum.

-"Only after that, will amendments and additions to the Constitution of the Republic of Uzbekistan enter into legal force," he stressed.
+"Only after that will amendments and additions to the Constitution of the Republic of Uzbekistan enter into legal force," he stressed.

 "However," he continued, "in some places there are cases of misunderstanding in the interpretation of the importance of this issue.
 In particular, a group of individuals expressed disagreement with certain norms provided for in the draft and concerning the Republic of Karakalpakstan.
 As a result, on July 1, they organised demonstrations on the central streets of the city of Nukus.
 They have made attempts to illegally seize the buildings of local government bodies.